dat2Cph/content/webstack/backend/javalin/setup.md

 ```

-As the last step, we need to add this css file in the `/public/css` folder:
+As the last step, we need to add this css file in the `/public/css` folder.
+Name it `styles.css`:

 ```css
 /* Stylesheet for the application */